jingxinfu/seuratToAdata/README.md

   -o OUTPUT, --output OUTPUT
-                        Specify path to write the results (default: None) --RNA                 Whether is store in the RNA slot (default: False) --assay ASSAY         Which assay you want to save? (default: RNA)
+                        Specify path to write the results (default: None) --RNA                 Whether is store in the RNA slot (default: False)
 ```

 ## Issues might arise: